 - John Bell of Widespread Panic

-"For more than two decades, their ability to be funky – to play complex syncopated rhythms with a carefree flair that automatically makes listeners want to get up and dance – has never been in doubt.
-Although the Dirty Dozen uses traditional instrumentation, it doesn’t sound traditional.
-By incorporating elements of modern jazz, pop, R&B and other genres into its style, the band has kept fresh what could easily have become a stodgy, time-bound formula.
-Twenty-five years from its New Orleans debut, the Dirty Dozen Brass Band continues to be a national treasure: steeped in both the past and the present, impossible to categorize, and mighty funky."
+"For more than two decades, their ability to be funky - to play complex syncopated rhythms with a carefree flair that automatically makes listeners want to get up and dance - has never been in doubt.
+Although the Dirty Dozen uses traditional instrumentation, it doesn't sound traditional.
+By incorporating elements of modern jazz, pop, R&B and other genres into its style, the band has kept fresh what could easily have become a stodgy, time-bound formula. …the Dirty Dozen Brass Band continues to be a national treasure: steeped in both the past and the present, impossible to categorize, and mighty funky."